aravindaru888/QualityTechRider.qa/content/verify.md

 title: Verify
 ---

 This page serves as record for my online identity.
-It is inspired by [Molly White\'s verify page.](https://www.mollywhite.net/verify/)

 The accounts listed below are the public facing accounts I use online: